12 Best Ski Resorts in Minnesota, 2024/25

 Four terrain parks provide endless laps over rails, jumps, boxes, and all kinds of other interesting features.
 Parents looking to get their children involved in skiing but concerned about the cost of gear will be pleased to learn about Wild Mountain's gear lease program.
 They'll outfit your child in the latest gear for a year, and all you do is return it at the end of the season.
 No need to buy new equipment every season as your children grow.

 Off the ski hill, snow tubing is an option in the Wild Chutes tube park.
-Be sure to take a break from skiing or boarding on the new sun deck.
-Strategically placed on the sunny west side of the building it is destined to become the place to see and be seen.
+Be sure to take a break from skiing or boarding on the sun deck.
+Strategically placed on the sunny west side of the building, this is a great place to relax.

 Official site: https://www.wildmountain.com/